sourcegraph/src-expose-demo/README.md

 make k8s-git-repos
 ```

+Once the init container has finished cloning the repositories, you'll be able to access the `src-expose` service externally at `http://localhost:31034`, and inside the cluster at `http://src-expose-git-repos:3434`.

-### Creating the external service in Sourcegraph
+### Index repositories from `src-expose` in Sourcegraph

 The URL you will use for Sourcegraph to communicate with the `src-expose` service will depend on how you have deployed Sourcegraph.
 The above deployment options provide both an internal and external URL and this guide presumes the reader knows Docker and Kubernetes sufficiently well to know which one to chose.

-Once you have the `src-expose` Pod running, you need to configure Sourcegraph to index the available repositories.
-To do this:
+Once you have the `src-expose` Pod running, you need to configure Sourcegraph to index the available repositories:

 1. Go to **Site admin** > **Manage repositories** > **Add repositories**
 1. Select **Generic Git host**